TheMysticSword/MysticsItems/README.md

 ![](https://i.imgur.com/WYCK8vE.gif)

-Also features a new subset of character-specific items that can only drop if one of the players are using a specific character and can only be picked up by that character.
-Currently, this only includes one Commando item.
+Also features a new Supply Airdrop system - every 10 minutes, a Supply Chest will drop in a random spot, containing character-specific items that can only be picked up by the respective characters.
+The airdrop doesn't occur if none of the current player characters have any items tied to them, or if the current stage is a Hidden Realm or a final stage.
+Currently, this includes two Commando items and one Artificer item.

 ### Console commands
 `mysticsitems_grantall` - grants all achievements